 The CFPB is the final option to consider when both of the options cannot help or address the issue.
-Submit a complaint which consists of all the details of what the servicer is doing wrong.
+Submit a complaint that consists of all the details of what the servicer is doing wrong.
 Then the CFPB will get it to the servicer in order to address it.
-CFPB collects all the records of the complaint who have reported all servicer.
+CFPB collects all the records of the complaint who have reported all servicers.

 How does the loan servicer work for private loans?

 If you hold private student loans from a bank, the Credit Union is more or less a transparent loan servicer who oversees the activities.

 Private lenders service the loans by themselves and then they contract the third-party servicer to manage the student loan.
 Under any circumstance, you are not allowed to choose your servicer.